nicole-ling/flappy-bird/readme.md

 ## 4. Drawing and Updating Game Objects
 - If you check the loop() function, you will see the update() function is called first
-- When we call update(), we are checking for collisions between the Bird and the Pipes + Foreground
+- When we call update(), we are checking for collisions between the bird and the pipes, or the ground
-- We are also updating the X and Y coordinates of the Bird, Foreground, and Pipes accordingly
+- When we call update(), we are also updating the X Y coordinates of the bird and the pipes accordingly
-- If you check the loop() function, you will see the draw() function is called after the update() function
+- The bird should constantly be falling down, and the pipes should constantly be moving to the left of the canvas
-- Once we use update() to find the updated coordinates, we set the new coordinate values which are passed to the draw() function
+- Once we use update() to find the updated coordinates, they are then passed to the draw() function in the loop() function
 - When calling the update() and draw() functions in the loop() function, we are making all the game objects call their own update and draw functions
 <br/>
 <br/>